particle-iot/docs/src/content/tutorials/integrations/ifttt.md

   **The event includes (Data):** *Optional* The data that comes along with the event - a temperature value or sensor measurement for example.

   **is this a public or private event?** Select either private or public.
+As of August 2020 there are no public events available, so either setting will create a private event.

 ### Call a function